 (Quarterly Increase in MRR x 4) / (Sales and Marketing spend of previous quarter)

 The idea is that if your magic number is > 1, the company is growing efficiently, and your S&M expense is in the right direction.
 You can consider increasing it.
 If it’s <0.5x, the company is still figuring out its model, and you need to take a step back and re-strategize.
 Anything in between could eventually be successful but in a relatively capital inefficient manner.

 This is the magic number that SaaS enterprises often get wrong.
 And this is one of the many myths we at myStartUpCFO help our CEOs bust.
-We have done it for dozens of companies, and would be happy to help you.
-Feel free to reach out through a comment below or directly at email@example.com
+We have done it for dozens of companies and would be happy to help you.
+Feel free to reach out through a comment below or contact us at email@example.com